- O. Milton Fine II,

 of the Comprehensive Managed Care Program which was established

-And Compliance - Carl Bayne, Administrator
+And Compliance - Janna Craig, Administrator

 The operations unit of this division is concerned primarily with the processing of compensation claims filed directly with the Commission by parties other than the employer; receiving and establishing files for all First Reports of Injury; and monitoring insurance carriers via report cards under Rule 099.29 for the timeliness of forms filing and first benefit payments.
 The compliance unit is the investigative arm of the Commission, making certain all employers under the law have secured payment of compensation.
 Certificates of Non-Coverage are processed by the compliance unit.
+This division assists in the form seminars.

-- Mike Baker, Administrator
+- Lisa Antinori, Administrator

-The Arkansas Workers’ Compensation Commission Self-Insurance Division is responsible for the administration and regulation of the Self-Insurance Program in Arkansas.
+The Arkansas Workers' Compensation Commission Self-Insurance Division is responsible for the administration and regulation of the Self-Insurance Program in Arkansas.
 Commission Rule 099.5 governs the operation of the program.
 The division processes the applications for individual self-insurance, group self-insurance, group members, and applications for third-party administrators.
 The division prepares an annual renewal evaluation on both individual self-insurers and group self-insurers, subject to Commission approval, to renew the Certificate of Authority for Self-Insurance.
 The division prepares annual renewal evaluations on third-party administrators, subject to Commission approval, for renewal of their Certificate of Authority to act as a third-party administrator.
-The division also collects the workers’ compensation premium tax from the self-insurers and group self-insurers.
+The division also collects the Workers' Compensation premium tax from the self-insurers and group self-insurers.

-Funds - James Kennedy, Administrator
+Funds - Robin Mickel, Administrator

 The Special Funds Division is comprised of two individual funds: the Second Injury Trust Fund and the Death and Permanent Total Disability Trust Fund.
 The Second Injury Trust Fund was statutorily created to encourage employment of disabled workers by limiting, in the event of subsequent injury, the employer's liability for permanent disability benefits.
 Act 1415 of 2007 amended Arkansas Code § 11-9-525, by stating that no new claims shall be filed with the Second Injury Fund on or after January 1, 2008.